 McGlinchey received his PhD from Princeton University and is the author of Chaos, Violence, Dynasty: Politics and Islam in Central Asia (2011).
 He is Principal Investigator for the study, Russian, Chinese, Militant, and Ideologically Extremist Messaging Effects on United States Favorability Perceptions in Central Asia (Minerva Research Initiative, January 2017 – **December 2019**).
 Grants from the National Science Foundation, the National Council for Eurasian and East European Research, the International Research & Exchanges Board, the Social Science Research Council, and the US Department of State have also funded his research.
 McGlinchey has published widely in academic journals and the popular press and has contributed to multiple US government studies, including his 2007 USAID funded Study of Political Party Assistance in Eastern Europe and Eurasia as well as three 2013 USAID funded risk assessments on Violent Extremism and Insurgency in Kyrgyzstan, Kazakhstan, and Central Asia.

-Ms. Miles’ articles have been published in Demokratizatsiya: The Journal of Post-Soviet Democratization, Central Asia Program Policy Briefs, and in Central Asian Affairs.
-She has been an invited speaker work at the University of Indiana Bloomington, New York University, The George Washington University Elliot School of International Relations, Harvard University, and government organizations.
+Dr. Miles’ articles have been published in Demokratizatsiya: The Journal of Post-Soviet Democratization, Central Asia Program Policy Briefs, and in Central Asian Affairs.
+She has been an invited speaker New York University, The George Washington University Elliot School of International Relations, Harvard University, and government organizations.
 She previously spearheaded the GWU Gelman Library Global Resource Center’s web-archiving of digital material from across Central Asia.
 She was previously Deputy Director and coordinator of the Central Asia Program.

 Noah Tucker, [email protected] – Senior Fellow at the Atlantic Council Eurasia Center and program associate at George Washington University’s Elliot School of International Affairs Central Asia Program.